 Cats have cute ways of touching a man’s soul.
 Every cat owner can probably agree that cats are more like life masters than pets.
-We cannot get close with them unless we soften our stone hearts, learn the art of patience and live a life from love.
-Perhaps, if you too have been around a cat for a while, you begin to notice more, smile often and care big time.
+We cannot get close to them unless we soften our stone hearts, learn the art of patience and live a life of love.
+Perhaps, if you too have been around a cat for a while, you begin to notice more, smile often, and care big time.

 Just like humans, cats get sick, injuries and accidents too.
 And when these things happen, we do everything to restore their health.
 But our resolve often meets barriers.
 And frequently, the greatest hindrance is the costs of vet services and procedures.
 Great thing that cat insurances are here to help us in these kinds of challenges.